Connect Sally with Make

 - Click Create.

-Once created, Sally will now automatically send the selected event data (e.g., summaries or tasks) to your Make webhook whenever the chosen trigger occurs.
+From now on, Sally automatically sends the selected events (e.g., summaries or tasks) to your Make webhook as soon as the trigger is fired.

 1.3.
 Extend the Make trigger with the data structure given by Sally’s webhook